 The GHKB is a luxury 5 star property managed by Hyatt and owned by the NRI businessman Yusuf Ali who owns the Lulu group in the UAE.

 How best does one describe a property that doubles as a resort as well as a business hotel in the heart of the city?
 The GHKB is located within the city of Kochi and strategically perched at the ‘peninsular’ region of the narrow strip of Bolgatty island, which gives it the added advantage of being a lakefront property with views of the water on either side and hence can aptly be labelled a Luxury Waterfront Urban Resort.

 An infant or say toddler that is barely 1.5 years in existence, this giant sized baby which took birth in April 2018, has rapidly grown in stature and taken pride of place as one of Kochi’s most sought after hospitality brands.

-Multiple shorelines, courtesy the various islands that dot the waters of the Vembanad, contribute towards the sweeping views which are the privilege of guests who sojourn at the hotel.
+Multiple shorelines, courtesy the various islands that dot the waters of the Vembanad, contribute towards the sweeping views that are the privilege of guests who sojourn at the hotel.

-The waters of the lake gently caress the periphery of the property, offering water based activities right at its doorstep/shorestep.
+The wavelets of the lake gently caress the periphery of the property, offering water based activities right at its doorstep/shorestep.